I am a PhD candidate in Economics at Collegio Carlo Alberto and the University of Turin.

 (with AP.
 De la O Campos, B. Davis, and M. D’Errico)

-Forthcoming at Journal of Development Studies
+Forthcoming in Journal of Development Studies

 (with T. Brück, W. Stojetz, P. Ronzani, and M. D’Errico)

-Forthcoming at Journal of African Economies
+Forthcoming in Journal of African Economies

 Shocking Social Safety Nets: Evidence from Violence and Drought in North-East Nigeria